maksimKorzh/checkers/README.md

 # Estimated strength
 Beats Linux QCheckers app in both variants.
-From the human perspective Russian variant is probably slightly stronger because of its sharp tactical shots.
+From the human perspective Russian variant feels slightly stronger because of the sharp tactical shots.

 # Limitations
- - weak endgame, especially for american variant
+ - weak endgame, especially for American variant
  - quite dumb positionally, essentially it only tries to occupy C5/F4 squares